alessiodionisi/qemu-vmnet/README.md

 ## Options

-No options for now, the UDP listener is announced on port `1234` and `vmnet` is configured in NAT mode.
+- `-address` sets the listening address (default ":2233")
+- `-debug` sets log level to debug

-In the future the UDP port can be changed and maybe `vmnet` can be configured in bridged mode :)
+In the future `vmnet` can be configured in bridged mode :)